 Controversy and Hoax Claims

 Price’s work wasn’t bulletproof.
 On January 26, 1956, the Society for Psychical Research (SPR), led by Eric Dingwall, Mollie Goldney, and Trevor Hall, published the “Borley Report,” tearing into him.
-They argued he “salted the mine,” planting evidence like the brick or coaching witnesses.
+They argued that he “salted the mine,” planting evidence such as the brick or coaching witnesses.

 Marianne Foyster’s 1947 admission—that she faked some wall writings and bell-ringing—hurt his case.

-In 2000, Louis Mayerling, a Foyster family friend, confessed in We Faked the Ghosts of Borley Rectory to staging tricks, like wearing a cape to mimic the monk or using phosphorus to spark fires.
+In 2000, Louis Mayerling, a Foyster family friend, confessed in We Faked the Ghosts of Borley Rectory to having staged tricks, such as wearing a cape to mimic the monk or using phosphorus to ignite fires.
 He claimed Lionel and Marianne, strapped for cash, boosted the hauntings to draw crowds.

 Yet, not everything was debunked.

-On Easter Sunday, April 21, 1935, a séance with George Bernard Shaw, Montagu Norman, Bernard Spilsbury, Marianne, and Mayerling saw kitchen bells clang in unison, followed by a silver-blue flash, with no explanation.
+On Easter Sunday, April 21, 1935, a séance with George Bernard Shaw, Montagu Norman, Bernard Spilsbury, Marianne, and Mayerling featured kitchen bells clanging in unison, followed by a silver-blue flash without explanation.

 Price’s supporter, Peter Underwood, called the SPR report “biased” in 1973, noting 300 unexplained incidents.
 Skeptics, like scientist Terence Hines, countered that rats, acoustics, and suggestion explained most events.
 Price died on March 29, 1948, leaving his legacy—and Borley Rectory’s truth—hotly debated.